-For all requests to any RESTful NFV-MANO API, authorization as defined below shall be used.
-Requests without authorization credentials shall be rejected.
-For all notifications sent via such API, authorization as defined in clause 8.3.4 should be used, in which case notifications without authorization credentials shall be rejected as well.
+For all requests to any RESTful NFV-MANO API, and for all notifications sent via such an API, authorization as defined below shall be used.
+Requests and notifications without authorization credentials shall be rejected.

 To allow the client to obtain an access token, the authorization server shall expose a token endpoint that shall comply with the provisions defined by the OAuth 2.0 specification for the client credentials grant type (see IETF RFC 6749 [7]).
 A client shall use the access token request and response according to this grant type to obtain an access token for access to the REST resources defined by the RESTful NFV-MANO API specifications.
 Access token request and response shall comply with the provisions defined in IETF RFC 6749 [7].
 As a precondition for the access token request to succeed, client and authorization server shall have mutually authenticated based on TLS certificates during TLS tunnel set-up, unless the use of client password is allowed for the client.
 In the case of client password, a TLS tunnel shall be used as well, but mutual authentication is not a requirement.